 What is Clinical Somatic Therapy and what conditions can it help?

-Clinical Somatic Therapy is a hands-on neuromuscular therapy that retrains both the muscular and nervous systems to change learned faulty muscle patterns that have led to distortions, causing chronic pain of the back and neck, hips, knees and feet, headaches/migraines, scoliosis, sciatica, frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome.
+Clinical Somatic Therapy is a neuromuscular therapy that retrains both the muscular and nervous systems to change learned faulty muscle patterns that have led to distortions.
+In so doing it can bring relief from chronic pain of the back and neck, hips, knees and feet, headaches and migraines.
+It is also beneficial for scoliosis, sciatica, frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome and more.

-Increasing motor control and sensation improves physical function and mobility and is especially useful in treating chronic conditions, such as those incurred from trauma, stress and repetitive movement.
+Increasing motor control and sensation improves physical function and mobility.
+It is especially useful in treating chronic conditions, such as those incurred from trauma, stress and repetitive movements.

-These habits have built the muscle patterns that we have learned throughout our life and have become entirely subconscious behaviours and actions.
-Though bodywork, strengthening and stretching, such as massage and chiropractic can help, they will not fundamentally change these ingrained patterns.
+These habits have built the muscle patterns that we have learned throughout our life and which have become entirely subconscious behaviours and actions.
+Though strengthening and stretching, and bodywork such as massage and chiropractic can help, they will not fundamentally change these ingrained patterns.